Volunteer

 Individual Volunteers:

 Our individual volunteer opportunities are based on operational needs.
-Visit the Individual Volunteer page to see when our next round of applications opens.
+Visit the Individual Volunteer page to see when applications are accepted next.

 Group Volunteers:

-To explore the group schedule, start by submitting the Group Volunteering Application form.
-Please contact [email protected] to inquire about specific dates and opportunities.
+To explore group volunteer opportunities, visit the Group Volunteer page.
+To sign up for shifts, please submit the Group Volunteering Application form.
+Please contact groupvolunteering@foodbank.bc.ca to inquire about specific dates and opportunities.

 The minimum age to volunteer at the GVFB is 15 years old.
 Please note there are different age restrictions depending on the role.

-All individual volunteers are required to complete the Criminal Record Check form.
+All individual volunteers are required to complete a criminal record check.
 This is a free process offered through the GVFB.
 Once received, this form will be sent by the GVFB to the Ministry of British Columbia to be reviewed and processed.
+Upon request, staff can confirm whether you have been cleared to volunteer.
+As of January 2024, we will not be providing copies of clearance letters.

 Unfortunately, we are not able to accommodate these requests.